Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Results

-By projecting out a specific number of particles from the results obtained for overall entangled state (see the Supplemental Materials), we can probe the behavior and properties of the number-conserving substates.
-Specifically, as is shown in Fig.~\ref{fig:BarPlot2}, the extent of superconductivity ($\lambda_D$) for each number-conserving state can be isolated from the overall $r$-qubit preparation described in Eq.~(\ref{eq:QuantumState}).
-As can be seen from the simulation results, all number-conserving substates with $2<N<r$ demonstrate superconductivity ($\lambda_D>1$) where $N=2$ fails to demonstrate condensation behavior as the maximum signature of condensation is $N/2$ for even $N$-particle systems~\cite{Y1962,S1965} and where $N=r$ fails to demonstrate condensation behavior as this substate $|1\rangle^{\otimes r}$ is not entangled.
-Further, the signature of condensation seems to follow a bell curve centered around $(r+2)/2$ such that maximum superconductivity is observed at half filling for $N=(r+2)/2$ if $(r+2)/2$ is even and for both $N=(r+2)/2-1$ and $(r+2)/2+1$ if $(r+2)/2$ is odd.
-Again, the extent of superconductivity is lesser for the experimental results for all particle-conserving states due to experimental error; however, the qualitative trends described for simulation hold in general although the bell curve does demonstrate a slight negative (right-modal) skew, implying that the quantum computer does not exactly treat the particle and hole statistics symmetrically.
-Importantly, superconductivity is clearly observed for $r=14$ experimental results for particle numbers $N\ge6$.
-Note that although only results for the largest-qubit preparation $r=14$ are shown, all data is included in the Supplemental Materials; the trends in the $r=14$ data hold for the lower-qubit results, and additionally, the $r=14$ qubit data demonstrates the largest signature of superconductivity as the largest eigenvalue $\lambda_D$ value for a fixed $N$ increases as the number $r$ of qubits is increased.
+By projecting out a specific number of particles from the results obtained for overall entangled state (see \ref{sec:numbercons}), we can probe the behavior and properties of the number-conserving substates.
+Specifically, as is shown in Fig.~\ref{fig:BarPlot2}, the extent of ODLRO ($\lambda_D$) for each number-conserving state can be isolated from the overall $r$-qubit preparation described in Eq.~(\ref{eq:QuantumState}).
+As can be seen from the QASM simulation results, all number-conserving substates with $2<N<r$ demonstrate ODLRO ($\lambda_D>1$) where $N=2$ fails to demonstrate condensation behavior as the maximum signature of condensation is $N/2$ for even $N$-particle systems~\cite{Y1962,S1965} and where $N=r$ fails to demonstrate condensation behavior as this substate describes the state in which all orbitals are fully occupied with no entanglement---i.e., the single Slater determinant $|1\rangle^{\otimes r}$---and is hence expected to have a maximum eigenvalue of $\lambda_D=1$.

+Further, the signature of condensation seems to follow a bell curve centered around $(r+2)/2$ such that maximum ODLRO is observed at half filling for $N=(r+2)/2$ if $(r+2)/2$ is even and for both $N=(r+2)/2-1$ and $(r+2)/2+1$ if $(r+2)/2$ is odd.
+Again, the extent of ODLRO is lesser for the experimental results for all particle-conserving states due to experimental error; however, the qualitative trends described for QASM simulation hold in general although the bell curve does demonstrate a slight negative (right-modal) skew, implying that the quantum computer does not exactly treat the particle and hole statistics symmetrically.
+Importantly, ODLRO is clearly observed for $r=14$ experimental results for particle numbers $N\ge6$.
+Note that although only results for the largest-qubit preparation $r=14$ are shown, all data is included in Table \ref{tab:mel}; the trends in the $r=14$ data hold for the lower-qubit results, and additionally, the $r=14$ qubit data demonstrates the largest signature of off-diagonal long-range order as the largest $\lambda_D$ value for a fixed $N$ increases as the number $r$ of qubits is increased.